Sound velocity peak and conformality in isospin QCD: Discussion

 The trace anomaly characterizes the deviation from the relativistic or conformal limit as expected at very high density.
 We first examine the impact of the normalization in EOS.
 In the case of a bag model, we have \beq \la T^\mu_\mu \ra_{\rm bag} = \big( \varepsilon - 3P \big)_{\rm pert}^{\rm normalized} = \big( \varepsilon - 3P \big)_{\rm pert} + 4B \,. \eeq Changes from the non-perturbative to perturbative vacua enhances the trace anomaly, supporting the positivity conjecture.
 Next we consider the impact of power corrections using EOS similar to Eq.(\ref{eq:pressure_intro}), \beq P_{\rm with\,powers} = a_0 \mu_I^4 + a_2 \mu_I^2 \,, \eeq but now we include the running of coefficients $a_0$ and $a_2$ associated with $\alpha_s (\mu_I) $.
 The energy density can be computed as \beq \varepsilon = 3 a_0 \mu_I^4 + 2 a_2 \mu_I^2 + \frac{\, \partial a_0 \,}{\, \partial \ln \mu_I \,} \mu_I^4 + \frac{\, \partial a_2 \,}{\, \partial \ln \mu_I \,} \mu_I^2 \,, \eeq and the trace anomaly is \beq \la T^\mu_\mu \ra_{\rm with\,powers} = - 2 a_2 \mu_I^2 + \frac{\, \partial a_0 \,}{\, \partial \ln \mu_I \,} \mu_I^4 + \frac{\, \partial a_2 \,}{\, \partial \ln \mu_I \,} \mu_I^2 \,. \eeq The running of $\alpha_s$ favors the positive trace anomaly, while the attractive power corrections ($a_2 >0$) favor the negative trace anomaly.

-When we examine the trace anomaly, it is useful to divide it by $3\varepsilon$, \beq \Delta_{\rm tr} = \frac{1}{3} - \frac{P}{\varepsilon} \,. \eeq Shown in Fig.\ref{fig:pQCD_tr_D0} is the $\Delta_{\rm tr}$ as functions of $n_I$ for several calculations, our quark meson model (QM) and pQCD results for the renormalization scales with $X=0.5, 1.0$, and $2.0$.
+When we examine the trace anomaly, it is useful to divide it by $3\varepsilon$, \beq \Delta_{\rm tr} = \frac{\, 1 \,}{\, 3 \,} - \frac{\, P \,}{\, \varepsilon \,} \,, \eeq which should not be confused with the BCS gap $\Delta$.
+Shown in Fig.\ref{fig:pQCD_tr_D0} is the $\Delta_{\rm tr}$ as functions of $n_I$ for several calculations, our quark meson model (QM) and pQCD results for the renormalization scales with $X=1, 2$, and $4$.
 For the pQCD, both the perturbative (dashed) and IR freezing (solid) couplings are examined.
 Without power corrections the $\Delta_{\rm tr}$ are all positive.
-In Fig.\ref{fig:pQCD_tr_X1}, we fix $X=1$ for these two couplings, and the dependence of $\Delta_{\rm tr}$ on the power corrections.
-The $\Delta = 0, 200$, and $400$ MeV cases are shown.
+In Fig.\ref{fig:pQCD_tr_X2}, we fix $X=2$ for these two couplings, and the dependence of $\Delta_{\rm tr}$ on the power corrections.
+The $\Delta = 0, 200, 300$, and $400$ MeV cases are shown.
 With power corrections the $\Delta_{\rm tr}$ appears to be negative, as we expected.
 Our QM model predicts $\Delta \simeq 300$ MeV and the negative trace anomaly for wide range.
+Finally we make a comparison between our QM model results and the lattice results in Ref.~\cite{Abbott:2023coj}, as shown in Fig.~\ref{fig:trace_anomary_LQCD}.
+The QM model seems to capture the overall trend of the lattice data.

-Since the pQCD corrections and bag constant favor the positive $\Delta_{\rm tr}$, the negative $\Delta_{\rm tr}$ may be taken as an indicator of the substantial power corrections that flip the sign.
+Since the pQCD corrections and bag constant favor the positive $\Delta_{\rm tr}$, the negative $\Delta_{\rm tr}$ may be taken as an indicator of the substantial power corrections.